splunk/observability-content-contrib/integration-examples/system-scanner/README.md

 **PLEASE NOTE: This project is currently in early development stages and is considered a rough work in progress.**

+## TODO

+- **Kubernetes Deployment**: Containerizing the scanner to ensure it can run inside a Kubernetes pod and gather relevant info.

 ## Features

 - Check operating system information (including OS flavor details)